flycheck/flycheck/doc/community/people.rst

 .. note::

-   If you’d like to help out with moderation, please conduct a maintainer.
+   If you’d like to help out with moderation, please contact a maintainer.

 Acknowledgements
 ================